lordmulder/libsndfile-MSVC/README.md

 ## Legal Notice ##

-Libsndfile was created by *Erik de Castro Lopo* and is is released under the terms of the *GNU Lesser General Public License*.
+Libsndfile was created by *Erik de Castro Lopo* and is released under the terms of the *GNU Lesser General Public License*.
 For details, please refer to the official *libsndfile* web-site!

-**Statically** linking *libsndfile* into your program requires that your program is released under GNU GPL !!!
+**Statically** linking *libsndfile* into your program requires that your program is released under the GNU GPL !!!